ethereum/go-ethereum/docs/_vulnerabilities/vulnerabilities.md

 ### What about Github security advisories

-We prefer to not rely on Github as the only/primary publishing protocol for security advisories, but we plan use the Github-advisory process as a second channel for disseminating vulnerability-information.
+We prefer to not rely on Github as the only/primary publishing protocol for security advisories, but we plan to use the Github-advisory process as a second channel for disseminating vulnerability-information.

 Advisories published via Github can be accessed [here](https://github.com/ethereum/go-ethereum/security/advisories?state=published).